JFrederico2022/VIII-Workshop-PPGEE-2026/README.md

 The main goal of this repository is to provide students, researchers, and professionals with practical examples of how Python can be applied to PV system analysis, modeling, and simulation.

+Some guidelines:
+* The solar_irradiance_dtu_2019.csv document is used in the Data Quality Control Example.ipynb Jupyter notebook for apply the techniques for checking the quality of in-field measurements of solarimetric data (And it is not limited to it, you could apply for any operational PV data).
+* The mini course video is available at my YouTube channel: https://www.youtube.com/@engjoaofred